ChapelR/poof/docs/README.md

 ## Overview

+> [!NOTE]
-?> The first time you use poof, it may take several seconds to load.
+> The first time you use poof, it may take several seconds to load.
 Poof relies on a number of external libraries fetched over the network, though many of its basic features will work without an Internet connection.
 These external libraries will be cached to your machine for future use, speeding up future load times and allowing poof to be used in all its glory without an Internet connection.
 Just be aware that the long initial load times (10+ seconds) are normal.

 To get started after installing poof, open your story in the Twine 2 app, open the menu (bottom left of the screen, near the story's name, is an up arrow that opens the menu), and click `View Proofing Copy`.
 If you're using another compiler, like Tweego, you'll need to set the format option to poof--the CLI compilers treat proofing formats the same as all other formats.
 For example, `tweego -f poof -o my-poof-story.html src`.

 ### View Options

+> [!TIP]
-?> You can use the `poof.config` special passage (see [below](#configuration)) to set most of these options for a given story so that you don't have to, say, go turn on the night mode option every time you view your proofing copy.
+> You can use the `poof.config` special passage (see [below](#configuration)) to set most of these options for a given story so that you don't have to, say, go turn on the night mode option every time you view your proofing copy.

 You'll likely immediately notice your story's vital information on display, including story and passage data.
 Across the top of the window is several menus, the first of which is `View`.
 Hover over or click / tap on it to access your viewing options.